dlesbre/mlpp/README.md

   else it takes place in the whole document (can be restricted with block)

   Options:
-    -c --count <number> number of occurences to replace (default all) -i --ignore-case    pattern search ignores case (foo will match foo,FoO,FOO...)
+    -c --count <number> number of occurrences to replace (default all) -i --ignore-case    pattern search ignores case (foo will match foo,FoO,FOO...)
-    -w --whole-word     pattern only matches full words, i.e. occurences not directly preceded/followed by a letter/number/underscore.
+    -w --whole-word     pattern only matches full words, i.e. occurrences not directly preceded/followed by a letter/number/underscore.
     -r --regex          pattern is a regular expression, capture groups can be placed in replacement with \1, \2,...
-                        incomptatible with --whole-word
+                        incompatible with --whole-word
 ```

 #### strip